6 ways to start saving for next summer’s vacation now

 Often when trying to reach savings goals, it’s better to have separate savings accounts so that you can better track your progress.
 It also will ensure that money meant for one purpose (saving for vacation, in this case) doesn’t get used for another.

-Most hotels, resorts and tour operators release early bird discounts to entice travelers to commit early, says Alvin Adriano, CEO of Travelwise International and ASTA member.
+In addition to airfare, booking accommodations well ahead of time can have significant perks.
+Most hotels, resorts and tour operators release early-bird discounts to entice travelers to commit early, says Alvin Adriano, CEO of Travelwise International.

 “Whatever the amenities they offer, it just gives you extra value in your pocket that you may or may not have thought about,” Adriano says.
 “Being proactive in our preparation can save you anywhere between 20 percent to 40 percent off, but most importantly you get exactly what you want.”

-“Finding major hubs locally and in your destination can save you a ton of money on airfare, simply by looking at an airport that might be a little (farther) away but still yield a discount gas and parking included,” Biegel says.
+Stephanie Biegel, owner and founder of Lotus Travel Concierge, says that booking flights at major hubs by your origin and destination “can save you a ton of money on airfare, simply by looking at an airport that might be a little farther away but still yield a discount, gas and parking included.”

 Biegel says the following airports/areas are some of the major airport hubs.